 Tim Hufford has been involved in the fitness industry and martial arts for more than 20 years.
 As a United States Marine, Tim developed a strong sense of self-discipline and motivation.
 He believes that the path to improvement starts and ends with structure and accountability.
 His multi-phase approach to training focuses on developing stability, mobility, strength, and explosive power.

 In training Jiu Jitsu, Tim takes this structured and multi-phase approach to create complete, well-rounded athletes and practitioners.
 He strives to create a system that breeds measurable results based on specific goals and milestones.
-Tim is a purple belt, youth jiu jitsu coach, lead coach of the MMA team, and head of the Chapel Hill Gracie Jiu Jitsu strength and conditioning program.
-He has been training with Mazi for 6 years and is known for his tireless dedication to the school and the improvement of its students.
+Tim is a brown belt, youth jiu jitsu coach, lead coach of the MMA team, and head of the Chapel Hill Gracie Jiu Jitsu strength and conditioning program.
+He has been training with Mazi since 2010 and is known for his tireless dedication to the school and the improvement of its students.

-Josh is a certified (ACE) personal trainer that has devoted more than 10 years of his life to health, fitness and improving physical lifestyles.
+Josh is a certified (ACE) personal trainer that has devoted his life to health, fitness and improving physical lifestyles since 2004.
 His main focus is bringing the structure, accountability and motivational techniques acquired in personal training and incorporating it into the jiu jitsu lifestyle.

 A purple belt in the Gracie Jiu Jitsu program and active amateur MMA competitor, Josh has been training with Mazi since 2010.
 His team mates know him as someone who constantly pushes them to be better physically and improve their jiu jitsu game.